 Choices that will need to be made

 During the conversion you will be asked to match your existing Users in Small Firm to the Users that have been created in Amicus Cloud.
 Any Small Firm User who is not matched during the conversion will be treated as inactive.
 Data for inactive users is not converted.

 You can choose to convert all Contacts for the Users that are converted or only those who are assigned to converted Files.
-Typically a firm builds up a lot of old contacts on closed Files that are now irrelevant, so this may be a good opportunity to trim your list.
-You will need to make a decision as to which approach would be best for your particular firm.
+Typically, a firm builds up a lot of old contacts on closed Files that are now irrelevant, so this may be a good opportunity to trim your list.
+You will need to decide as to which approach would be best for your particular firm.